SalaniLeo/Immagini/README.md

   <h1> Documentation </h1>

   See the <a href="https://appimage-builder.readthedocs.io/en/latest/">appimage builder</a> docs for all the info about AppImages

+  <h2> FUSE </h2>

+  Since the application relies on appimagetool it requires FUSE.
+All the instructions on how to install it are <a href=https://github.com/AppImage/AppImageKit/wiki/FUSE>HERE</a></li>

   <h2> Appimages </h2>

    <h3>App generated .AppDir</h3>